Multiquark clustering in neutron-star matter from color-spin molecular dynamics: RESULTS

 Panel (d) shows the configuration obtained by placing the particles at random positions, corresponding to panel (d) in Fig.\ref{fig:clst_cmag}.
 As is evident from the figure, each quark is distributed separately and does not form clusters.

-Within the scope of our model, high-density conditions such as those inside NSs favor the emergence of hadron-like multi-quark clusters of typical size $\lesssim 1~\mathrm{fm}$.
+Within the scope of our model, high-density conditions such as those inside NSs favor the emergence of hadronlike multiquark clusters of typical size $\lesssim 1~\mathrm{fm}$.
 Such scenarios have been contemplated in the literature (e.g. sexaquarks~\cite{Shahrbaf2022} and strangeons~\cite{Xia2025}).
-The novelty of the present work is that, by implementing strangeness and, critically, color-magnetic interactions in molecular-dynamics simulations, we obtain the self-consistent formation of multi-quark clusters.
+The novelty of the present work is that, by implementing strangeness and, critically, color-magnetic interactions in molecular-dynamics simulations, we obtain the self-consistent formation of multiquark clusters.
 Among these ingredients, the color-magnetic interaction plays the central role.
+In the present analysis, however, a large cluster size is not by itself used as a definition of deconfinement; rather, it is an operational indicator of spatial connectivity under the adopted criterion and is more naturally interpreted as suggestive of hadronlike exotic multiquark or multibaryon structures.
+At the same time, these structures should not be identified one-to-one with finite exotic baryons in vacuum, because the present calculation includes medium effects through infinite matter under periodic boundary conditions and through the effective nonlinearities $\epsilon_i$, while the color and spin correlations entering the EOS are treated in the large-$N$ limit.

 Our model does not exclude the possibility that some of these structures should instead be interpreted as hadronic molecules, i.e., correlations between clusters.
 Rather, the Y-shaped patterns seem to exhibit a roughly alternating alignment.
 Nevertheless, since our coherent-state-based formulation does not allow an unambiguous identification of neutron or proton clusters, we leave a detailed study of these correlations for future work.